optisizer/CleaningDataAssignment/README.md

 The script is also properly annotated in a step by step fashion, so it too should work as an instruction list

-The tidy table can be downloaded as a csv text file from:

 For any additional information I refer you to either the script or the codebook

 Discussion: